By Parkdean Resorts on 08/05/2018

 The Isle of Wight’s beaches are recognised as being some of the best in Europe, and with over 57 miles of spectacular coastline, it’s easy to see why.
-From award-winning sandy shores to hidden beaches and coves, these beautiful beaches can be reached in under one hour from all of our holiday parks on the Isle of Wight.
+From award-winning sandy shores to hidden coves, these beautiful beaches can be reached in under one hour from all of our holiday parks on the Isle of Wight.

 Whether you want to hunt for marine life in rock pools, build sandcastles with the kids or ride the unpredictable waves, there are endless miles of sandy shores for you to explore.

 To help you plan your next seaside adventure, we’ve unearthed the top 5 beaches on the Isle of Wight - perfect for the whole family.

 With long stretches of golden sands, crystal clear waters and a traditional seaside feel, Shanklin Beach is one of the best-known beaches on the Isle of Wight.
 Less than 10 minutes away from Lower Hyde Holiday Park, there’s plenty to enjoy on a visit to the island’s most popular seaside resort.

 Relax in a deck chair while the kids build sandcastles and explore the rock pools, then head to the water for a paddle.
 The sea here is very calm, so it’s a great place for swimming.
 There are even kayaks and pedalos available to hire, which is perfect if you’re keen to explore the coastline.